tustin2121/James_Somerton_Transcripts/_videos/kCNByQ6WopM.md

 <mark num=2></mark>He says that because of this, he "used their own words."
 Does not acknowledge that his "use" was literally taking their words and rewriting them to sound like they were his own words.

 <mark num=3></mark>James frequently ignored other queer YouTubers and writers unless they were promoting his channel.
-And oh yea, plagiarising their words?
-THAT MEANS YOU WANTED TO BE THE ONLY VOICE!

 </comment>
 <james {% include timecode %}>